Techteja6/streak-keeper/README.md

 # streak-keeper
-# count the contributions for this momth
+# coun the contributions for this momth